trillium-rs/trillium/docs/src/handlers.md

 ## Logger

 Currently there's just a DevLogger, but soon there will be more loggers.
-Myco loggers use the `log` crate and emit one line at the info log level per http request/response pair.
+Trillium loggers use the `log` crate and emit one line at the info log level per http request/response pair.
 We like to use the `env_logger` crate, but any `log` backend will work equally well.